Cadogan Hall

-Cadogan Hall /kəˈdʌgən/ is a 950-seat capacity concert hall in Sloane Terrace in Chelsea in the Royal Borough of Kensington and Chelsea, London, England.
+Cadogan Hall /kəˈdʌgən/ is a 953-seat-capacity concert hall in Sloane Terrace in Chelsea in the Royal Borough of Kensington and Chelsea, London, England.

-The resident music ensemble at Cadogan Hall is the Royal Philharmonic Orchestra (RPO), the first London orchestra to have a permanent home.
+The resident music ensemble at Cadogan Hall is the Royal Philharmonic Orchestra (RPO).
 Cadogan Estates offered the RPO the use of the hall as its principal venue in late 2001.
 The RPO gave its first concert as the resident ensemble of Cadogan Hall in November 2004.
-Since 2005, Cadogan Hall has also served as the venue for The Proms' chamber music concerts during Monday lunchtimes and Proms Saturday matinees; it is also one of the two main London venues of the Orpheus Sinfonia.
+From 2005 to 2021 Cadogan Hall was used by the BBC for a handful of Proms concerts.

 Cadogan Hall has also been used as a recording venue.
 In February 2006, a recording of Mozart symphonies with John Eliot Gardiner and the English Baroque Soloists was produced and made available immediately after the performances.
 In 2009, art rock band Marillion recorded a concert there which was released on the album Live from Cadogan in 2011.

 Building

 The building is a former Church of Christ, Scientist church, completed in 1907 to designs in the Byzantine Revival style by architect Robert Fellowes Chisholm, who also designed the Napier Museum in Kerala, India.
 The stained glass is by the Danish sculptor and stained-glass artist Arild Rosenkrantz.
 The building was listed Grade II on the National Heritage List for England in April 1969.